jon-deng/block-array/README.md

 y = np.matmul(A, x)
 ```

+## Contributing
+This project is a work in progress so there are likely bugs and missing features.
+If you would like to contribute a bug fix, a feature, refactor etc. thank you!
+All contributions are welcome.

 ## Motivation and Similar Projects

 There are similar projects that provide block matrix and block vector functionality such as the excellent FEniCS project and its associated projects (https://github.com/FEniCS, https://fenicsproject.org/, https://bitbucket.org/fenics-apps/cbc.block).
 The PETSc project also provides a nested matrix and vector format (https://petsc.org/release/#).
 This package provides a more generic block array to facilititate higher dimensional arrays.